-Workers with the title of “Assistant Manager” frequently, and rightly, ask if their job duties make them exempt from the overtime pay laws, and thus not entitled to overtime pay.
-Misclassification of Assistant Managers as exempt instead of non-exempt employees has been a long-running issue across almost all types of industries, and the basis of many lawsuits seeking to recover unpaid overtime and remedy wage theft.
+Workers with the title of “Assistant Manager” or “Manager in Training” frequently, and rightly, ask if their job duties make them exempt from the overtime pay laws, and thus not entitled to overtime pay.
+Misclassification of Assistant Managers and management trainees as exempt instead of non-exempt employees has been a long-running issue across almost all types of industries, and the basis of many lawsuits seeking to recover unpaid overtime and remedy wage theft.
 Misclassified assistant managers are often shocked to find out how much their case is worth.

 What are Your Primary Job Duties?

 Under the Fair Labor Standards Act (FLSA), certain salaried managerial/supervisory employees are not required to be paid overtime wages, and the Executive and/or Administrative exemption often apply to “Manager” and “Supervisor” positions.
 Performing some non-exempt work like manual labor will not necessarily invalidate an exemption, as the application of the exemption will turn upon what is determined to be the employee’s “primary duty”.
 The questions to ask include:

 - Do you supervise 2 or more full-time employees?

 - Can you hire and fire employees or make recommendations about hiring and firing?

 - What types of decisions are you authorized to make?

 - To what extent are you able to exercise discretion and independent judgment in performing your job?